svikashk/docs/guide/desktop-widget-installation.md

 ---

-## Installation guide/ for Mac users
+## Installation guide for Mac users

 - Your download should start automatically.
 If you have any trouble, click on "try again" to manually download.